Analyze Employee Engagement Results

 Link engagement to other business outcomes, so your internal and external stakeholders can better understand why engagement is so important.

 The Bottom Line

 If you want to get the most from your engagement survey results, follow these ten tips to better analyze employee engagement results.
-They will help you to identify what matters most to attract, develop, engage and retain their key talent by improving employee advocacy, discretionary effort and intent to stay.
+They will help you to identify what matters most to attract, develop, engage, and retain key talent by improving employee advocacy, discretionary effort, and intent to stay.
+Then take action!

 To lean more about improving employee engagement, download 10 Most Powerful Ways to Boost Employee Engagement